 Figure 3.
-Timing and structure of the annual Okahandia Namihia 2023)
+Timing and structure of the annual Namibian Pre-Primary curriculum (Pre-Primary Syllabus of Namibia, Okahandja, Namibia, 2023)

 The aim is to lead learners through content, games and activities, partly supported by music, and conducted in a joyful manner that encourages and promotes a healthy lifestyle throughout childhood into adolescence.
 By using the KaziKidz teaching material, teachers contribute to the wellbeing and health of the learners.
 To make a meaningful contribution to health at schools, establishing class procedures and routines at the beginning of the programme may encourage order in your class.
 This may take some time at first, but will prove helpful in ensuring an enjoyable class.
 The Movingto-Music classes have options for creating your own music through drums or any other form of percussion or clapping.
 Thandi and lesson plans in red will guide you through the Moving-to-Music teaching material.

-Kazi and lesson plans in blue will guide you through the PF teaching material.
+Kazi and lesson plans in blue will guide you through the PE teaching material.